bbauska/W3Cx-2of5/README.md

     and underlined.
 Ensure no other text in your page is underlined so as to avoid confusing the user.
 They might get frustrated trying to click text that they think is a link.</li>
-<li>If you choose to have image links, it should have **alternate
+<li>If you choose to have image links, it should have <b>alternate
-    text** that describes the purpose of the link instead of the image used - describe the target link.</li>
+    text</b> that describes the purpose of the link instead of the image used - describe the target link.</li>
 </ul>